Caspian tiger: Reintroduction project

-Stimulated by recent findings that the Siberian tiger is the closest relative of the Caspian tiger, discussions started as to whether the Siberian tiger could be appropriate for reintroduction into a safe place in Central Asia, where the Caspian tiger once roamed.
-The Amu Darya delta was suggested as a potential site for such a project.
-A feasibility study was initiated to investigate if the area is suitable, and if such an initiative would receive support from relevant decision makers.
-A viable tiger population of about 100 animals would require at least 5000 km2 of large tracts of contiguous habitat, with rich prey populations.
-Such habitat is not currently available, and cannot be provided in the short term.
-The proposed region is therefore unsuitable for the reintroduction, at least at the current stage.
+Stimulated by the finding that the Siberian tiger is the closest relative of the Caspian tiger, discussions started as to whether the Siberian tiger could be appropriate for reintroduction into a safe place in Central Asia, where the Caspian tiger once roamed.
+The Amu Darya delta was proposed as a potential site for such a project, but a feasibility study revealed that this region is not large enough for a viable tiger population of about 100 animals; they would require at least 5000 km2 of large tracts of contiguous habitat with rich prey populations.

-While the restoration of the Caspian tiger has stimulated discussions, the locations for the tiger have yet to become fully involved in the planning.
-But through preliminary ecological surveys it has been revealed that some small populated areas of Central Asia have preserved natural habitat suitable for tigers.
+Preliminary ecological surveys revealed that natural habitat suitable for tigers has been preserved in some small populated areas in Central Asia.

-In autumn 2023, two captive tigers from the Netherlands had arrived at the Ile-Balkhash Nature Reserve in Kazakhstan, and another three to four tigers are expected to be introduced from Russia.
+In September 2024, two captive tigers from the Netherlands arrived at the Ile-Balkhash State Nature Reserve in Kazakhstan.
+Another three to four tigers from Russia were expected to be introduced.
+On 31 July 2026, a female Amur tiger was released into the nature reserve, and three other individuals are still under observation.